otrv4/otrv4/otrv4.md

 If the state is `ENCRYPTED`:

   * Encrypt the message, and send it as a Data Message.
-  * Store any plaintext message for possible retransmission.
+  * Store any plaintext message for possible retransmission (for example, if there is the case that the network dropped the message).

 #### Receiving a Data Message